Merit Hospital School and Medical Pupil Referral Unit (Regulated Provision Registration Number: 134159)

 - How will the setting support my child/young person?

 Merit has a bespoke behaviour management system which works in conjunction with therapeutic input.
 We provide wrap around care for all students to ensure they receive bespoke packages of care designed to meet individual needs.
-Merit employs a qualified School Counsellor to ensure that medical and mental health needs are met safely.
+Merit employs a qualified NHS CBT Therapist to ensure that medical and mental health needs are met safely.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?